nyu-pl-fa18/class11/README.md

 The name `this` is actually a keyword in Scala.
 A usage of `this` within the body of a method of a class will be bound to the instance on which the method is called.
-This can be useful for disambiguating between formal parameters of a method and the fields of a method:
+This can be useful to disambiguate, e.g., between formal parameters of a method and the fields of the instance on which that method is called:

 ```scala
 class Point(val first: Double, val second: Double) {